 Funding Your Accident and Emergency Claim

 Our panel members have a unique and entirely transparent approach to funding a claim.
 We honestly believe that this is the best deal available.

-What is the difference between Accident and Emergency – Casualty and the Emergency Department?
+What is the difference between an Accident and Emergency Claim – and a Casualty or Emergency Department Claim?